 More Dark Sky Spots in Southern California

-5. Julian Midway between Palomar Mountain and Anza-Borrego, the placid mountain town of Julian is better known for its apple orchards than its starry nights.
+Midway between Palomar Mountain and Anza-Borrego, the placid mountain town of Julian is better known for its apple orchards than its starry nights.
 But Julian's night skies are dark enough that the town is actually host to an astronomy-themed bed and breakfast complete with observatory, and the annual Julian Starfest held each August by the SDAA.
+Plans are for the Starfest to return by 2022.
 But you don't need to partake of the town's burgeoning stargazing industry to enjoy the skies in town.
 There's also the nearby William Heise County Park with a quiet campground and wilderness cabins for rent.
 Or just head east on Route 78 past the bottom of the Banner grade, about 8.5 miles from town, and find a wide pullout like this one in the broad valley east of the Volcan Mountains.

 San Diego State has operated its Mount Laguna Observatory in the county's southeastern mountains since 1968.
 While it is now temporarily closed, when open to the public, the observatory holds occasional public viewing events coordinated by the Mount Laguna Observatory Associates, in which visitors can look through a 21-inch telescope designated for use by visitors and SDSU undergrads.
 But as with Caltech's observatory farther north, you don't need to wait for one of these events to enjoy Mount Laguna's astronomical wonders.
 The U.S. Forest Service's Laguna Campground, which is open for booking, offers the same dark skies — though you'll have to bring your own magnifying power.